MAIF/daikoku/manual/src/main/paradox/setup/admin.md

 Activate `Daikoku admin.`
 Click on `Create`.

-Now, you can delete the initially generated `Super admin`, confirm, then logout, login with the admin user you have just created and the danger popup will go away.
+Now, you can log in with the newly created admin adn then delete the initially generated `Super admin`, confirm, and the danger popup will go away.

 ## Delete admin user